Short Mat Players Tour: Overview

 The Short Mat Players Tour is a company responsible for events set up by Craig Burgess and Simon Pridham in 2011.
-The events have been commercially and corporately successful, and have run events throughout Europe.
+They have run events throughout Europe.

 The first SMPT event was held in Wey Valley Indoor Bowls Club, Guilford.
 The event was won by Johnathan Payne of Belgium.
 The event was followed by events in Sweden, Norway, and Ireland on an annual basis, as well as a United Kingdom open championship.
 The world masters in 2014, held in Ireland, became the biggest two-day event in short mat bowls history, with an event featuring 252 participants.
 In addition to these events, the Short Mat Players Tour has run pairs, fours, double rinks and even an event in Cyprus.

 In later years, the events would grow to utilise live online results, web entry, and video streaming of certain matches, including knockout rounds, and matches played on a "show mat."
 Events are split after the group stage, with players being placed in a knockout round dependent on qualification.
 Those who rank first or second contend the main competition, or Cup; those third and fourth, contend the Plate competition; and those in the bottom two of their round robin group contend the shield, formerly known as the wooden spoon.
 Those who rank first, second or third win gold, silver and bronze medals, similar to those won in the Olympics.

 In the 2018 Norwegian Open; the SMPT partnered with Huldra Film to produce a television standard live stream of the later stages of the event.

-The tour's most successful player is Ireland's Joeseph Beattie & Mark Beattie, who have five gold medals each.
+The tour's most successful players are Ireland's Mark Beattie and Joseph Beattie who have both won seven singles gold medals each.

+At the start of the 2024/25 season a new rule was introduced by the Short Mat Players Tour which prohibits either players/teams first bowl of an end coming to rest fully within the ditch (Dead) area when delivered even if it touched the jack.
+The offending bowl(s) would be subsequently removed from the mat.
+This was introduced to stop the possibility of players being able to win ends with their first bowl before their opponent has had a chance to reply.
+First bowls which touch the jack and stay within the live area when they come to rest are to be chalked as normal and can still be promoted into the ditch (Dead) area by subsequent bowls or the jack.